Migrate an Oracle E-Business Suite Environment from On Premises: Reduced Downtime Lift and Shift

 This chapter covers the following topics:

-This chapter describes how you can use Oracle E-Business Suite automation (and in particular, the on-premises Oracle Applications Manager combined with the Oracle E-Business Suite Cloud Manager) to create a standby environment in Oracle Cloud Infrastructure.
+This section describes how you can use Oracle E-Business Suite automation (and in particular, the on-premises Oracle Applications Manager combined with the Oracle E-Business Suite Cloud Manager) to create a standby environment in Oracle Cloud Infrastructure.

-Overview of Creating a Standby Environment
+Overview of Creating a Standby Environment for Compute Services

 the picture is described in the document text